How to Scrape Google Maps

 ]

-Now that we can successfully find places on google maps let's take a look at how can we scrape their data.
+Our Google Maps scraper can successfully find places on google maps.
+Let's take a look at how can we scrape their data.

-To scrape place data we'll be using the same approach of rendering javascript content using browser automation.
+To scrape place data, we'll use the same approach of rendering JavaScript content using browser automation.
 To do that, we'll take the company URLs we discovered previously and scrape the overview data of each company.

 screen capture of Google Maps place profile